CiscoDevNet/dnac-samples-aradford/sample_code/Tag/README.md

 ## A tool to manuiplate device tags
 This tool allows manipulation of device tags.
+A device can have many tags.
+Tags are useful for grouping devices for
+* software distribution
+* software activation
+* command_runner
+* template execution

 ## Examples